dipankarpaul2k/todo-api-fastify/README.md

 - Fork the repository in your account in Github.
 - Make project directory and go inside the directory.
 - Clone the repository.
-- Install dependencies
+- Install dependencies.
-- Start or run your API on their local machine.
+- Start or run your API on the local machine.
 - Access the API in your browser or tools like Postman.
 I have used Rest Client VS Code extension.

 ```terminal